Case Studies

 How Does It Happen?

-The M96/97 Crankcases use ‘Lokasil’ Cylinder liners (a flexible but hard-surface metal matrix composite), and due to the layout of the open deck crankcase on 996/997 models, the cylinder banks are not rigidly supported like the first generation 928, 944 & 968 water-cooled engines.
+The M96/97 Crankcases use ‘Lokasil’ Cylinder liners (a flexible but hard-surface metal matrix composite).
+Due to the layout of the open deck crankcase on 996/997 models, the cylinder banks are not rigidly supported like the first generation 928, 944, and 968 water-cooled engines.
 Another factor in the M96/97’s engine design is the difference in lubrication and cooling.

-The oil spray and coolant face the lower side of the cylinders, which means the piston thrust on the right side cylinder runs slightly hotter than the left side.
-This results in the sixth cylinder becoming hotter when thermal and mechanical stresses are applied across the two banks of cylinders.
+The oil spray and coolant face the lower side of the cylinders, which means the piston thrust on the right-side cylinder runs slightly hotter than the left-side.
+When thermal and mechanical stresses are applied across the two banks of cylinders, the sixth cylinder becomes hotter.
 This, in turn, causes the sixth cylinder to become slightly oval in shape, causing more friction between the cylinder and the wall, which results in the cylinder lining being rubbed away.

-Once the protective cylinder lining is damaged, the cylinder is in direct contact will the wall, which causes scarring.
-In addition, lubrication of the cylinders is also compromised by a two-year oil change interval (DON’T DO THAT!).
+Once the protective cylinder lining is damaged, the cylinder is in direct contact with the wall, which causes scarring.
+In addition, a two-year oil change interval (DON’T DO THAT!) compromises cylinder lubrication.
 When fuel and moisture contaminate the oil (due to low mileage short journeys), the oil becomes diluted, which results in friction between the piston and the cylinder bore wall and localized overheating.

 Borescope Results For Porsche 911 (Click to enlarge)